-The Risk Assessment survey and subsequent report were undertaken and completed by an authorised representative of Aquastat.
+The Statement of Risk survey and subsequent report were undertaken and completed by an authorised representative of Aquastat.
 We can confirm they have achieved a third-party accreditation and have sufficient experience to demonstrate competency in the ability to assess risk in terms of legionella risk within domestic water systems.